zammad/zammad-admin-documentation/system/objects/types.rst

    Provides a date and time picker – does not allow default values

    Allow future
-      | Allows to disallow dates and times in the future.
+      | Forbid dates and times in the future.
       | Default: ``yes``

    Allow past
-      | Allows to disallow dates and times in the past.
+      | Forbid dates and times in the past.
       | Default: ``yes``

    Default time diff (minutes)